joedefen/rmbloat/README.md

 * `^` denotes a value over the threshold for conversion.
 Besides an excessive bloat, the height could be too large, or the codec unacceptable; all depending on the program options.
 * To change whether selected, you can use:
     * the s/r/i keys to affect potentially every select, and
-    * SPACE to toggle just one; if one is toggle, the cursor moves to the next line so you can toggle sequences very quickly starting at the top.
+    * SPACE to toggle just one; if one is toggled, the cursor moves to the next line so you can toggle sequences very quickly starting at the top.
 * The videos are always sorted by their current bloat score, highest first.
 * To start converting the selected videos, hit "go" (i.e., the `g` key), and the Conversion Screen replaces this Selection screen.
 ### Conversion Screen